 I live in beautiful Austin with my awesome Canadian wife (a civil defense attorney and R.N.).
 It's funny to think about it, but my first real exposure to computers was in the early 80's when I took a BASIC course in high school my senior year.
 I remember booting up my parents' Commodore 64 and testing out a new "programming skill" I had learned (this was before the term "PC" existed).
 I wish we still had that old dinosaur.
 It would probably make a nice retro computer gift.

 In addition to technology, I have always been intrigued by the ocean, especially cetaceans (whales and dolphins).
 I thought this would be a fun topic to cover on this site.

 If you enjoy"Whale watching" and appreciate learning about marine life, check out the videos just below (both are filmed in Maui waters).
 The second video below is unfortunately not in HD, nonetheless, it provides good information.

-Being a “WordPress fan,” I originally thought about creating this site as "wpfan.org."
-Shortly afterward, I realized the "WP" could stand for something more meaningful (like "Whale Protection")….so in the end, it actually stands for both.
+Being a “WordPress fan,” I initially created this site as "WPfan.org."
+Shortly afterward, I realized the "WP" could stand for something more meaningful such as "Whale Protection"…it actually stands for both.